tronpartnerships/TBT-MIA-Engagement-Bounties/README.md

-# TBT-NY-Engagement-Bounties
+# TBT-MIA-Engagement-Bounties
-Engagement Bounties for TRON Builder Tour - NY
+Engagement Bounties for TRON Builder Tour - Miami

-This repo contains all of the Engagement Bounties available to claim for the TRON Builder Tour stop in New York!
+This repo contains all of the Engagement Bounties available to claim for the TRON Builder Tour stop in Miami!

 **Workshop: 7pm - 8pm EST**